 I love seeing when you share my recipes!
 Please tag me on Instagram @anerdcooks so I can enjoy them virtually with you!
 You can also find me on Pinterest, Facebook, YouTube, and Twitter.

-- Pour the heavy cream, milk, and simple syrup into a glass or jar.
+- Pour the heavy cream, milk, salt, and simple syrup into a glass or jar.

 - Submerge the end of your milk frother in the liquid and froth for 20-30 seconds, or until the cold foam is thick, creamy, and fluffy.
 Stop well short of making whipped cream.